AJM556/AJM556/README.md

 👋 Hi, I’m AJ Mrotek!
 - I am currently a computer science and economics student at Beloit College.
 I am interested in cybersecurity and am dedicated to continuously learning!
 - This github contains projects that I have completed and portfolios from my learning experiences!
-- Currently working on: Comptia Security+ Certification
+- Currently working on: CompTIA Security+ Certification

 <!---
 AJM556/AJM556 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.